Karanvir1576/BloggingGrapeCity/README.md

 # BloggingGrapeCity
 Blogging backend.
 Visual Studio 2019.
-Built on .Net 5
+Built on .Net 5 using asp.net core.
+MSSQL Server 2014

 -BlogTables.sql contains the database structure for the blogging application.